Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 Line 492:
    ```
-changeme
+magick "$tmp" -set option:modulate:colorspace hsl -modulate 100,0,100 "$tmp"
 ```

 I also added an option to make the minimize and maximize buttons greyscale becasue I found they would get lost in darker color schemes.
+I'm just taking the base RedmondXP images and completely desaturating them, a simple grayscale conversion produced worse results

 ##Editing the CSS